TheRealBasic/super-duper-octo-waddle/README.md

 - API: <http://localhost:3001>
 - Web client: <http://localhost:5173>

-Open a browser to the web client URL and sign in with one of the seeded accounts (e.g., `user1@example.com` / `password123`).
+Open a browser to the web client URL and sign in with one of the seeded accounts (e.g., `user1@example.com` / `Password123!`).

+When running the Vite dev server, you can also click **Use Dev Account** on the login page to automatically authenticate with the first seeded user.
+Set `VITE_DEV_LOGIN_EMAIL` and `VITE_DEV_LOGIN_PASSWORD` in `.env` to override the default credentials if you seed a different account.

 The Vite dev server proxies `/api` and `/realtime` requests to the URL defined by `VITE_API_URL` (default `http://localhost:3001`).
 Update this environment variable in your `.env` if you expose the API on a different host or port so